tombenke/kickoff/docs/documentation.md

 The `welcome` string will be written to the console, when the kickoff utility starts, in order to inform the user, what will happen during the process.

 At the end, before exit, the kickoff will write the `postscript` string to the console, to inform the user about the succesful execution.
 Also you can place here reminders for things to do after kickoff run.

+## Questions

+This section contains the list of questions and parameters the kickoff will collect during its working.
+The tool sets the variables to their default values that you can overwrite during the questioning, then the given parameters will be used by the tool to fill the templates during the generation of the target content.

 ## File-name templates